kuzudb/kuzudb.github.io/docs/blog/factorization.md

 the benefits by picking
 larger stars or branched tree patterns but this will do.
 In the experiment we are changing the selectivity of the predicate on the middle node, which changes the output size.
-What we will compare is the behavior of Kuzu, which integrates the 3 techniques above with (i) Kuzu-Extend: A configuration of Kuzu that uses factorization but instead of our modified HashJoins uses an Extend-like operator;
+What we will compare is the behavior of Kùzu, which integrates the 3 techniques above with (i) Kùzu-Extend: A configuration of Kùzu that uses factorization but instead of our modified HashJoins uses an Extend-like operator;
-and (ii) [Umbra](https://umbra-db.com/), which represents the state of the art RDBMS.
+and (ii) [Umbra](https://umbra-db.com/)[^4], which represents the state of the art RDBMS.
 Umbra is as fast as existing RDBMSs get.
 It probably integrates every known low-level performance technique in the field.
 Umbra however does not